Essential Functions and Qualifications of Camp War Eagle Staff

 - Work outdoors in the heat of the summer or inclement weather for extended hours;

-- Work in remote areas on rough terrain for extended periods of time with little to no access to food or medical attention;
+- Work in remote areas for extended periods of time with little to no access to food or medical attention;

 - Supervise and actively participate in daily camp activities and weekly trips, which include, but are not limited to hiking, running, jumping, contact sports, games and other children’s activities such as swimming in a lake (e.g., when at the waterfront area, if not lifeguarding, staff members are expected to be IN the water, swimming and playing with kids, while providing ACTIVE supervision);